kennygrant/web-programming-in-go/routes.md

 Because Go is open source, you can go and have a look at the [DefaultServeMux](https://golang.org/src/net/http/server.go?#L1865) yourself in the standard library.
 This is a fairly simple router which has a few drawbacks -

 * It doesn't let you collect parameters at all, name them or limit their content
 * It doesn't guarantee the evaluation order of routes
 * It doesn't let you define groups of routes

+For many uses, it's completely acceptable.
+If you want to have some control over how parameters appear in your routes though, you may want to write your own router which has slightly more sophisticated route parsing.

 ### Context